-3. Will Nate get paid by the hospital?
-No. Nate will be a volunteer physician.
+3. Do you get paid by the hospital?
+No. We are both volunteers.
 We will be real live missionaries, raising financial support.
-His salary will be the same as the other missionaries with AIM, which comes out of the support we raise.
+Our salary will be the same as the other missionaries with AIM, which comes out of the support we raise.

 4. Are you taking your kids?
 Yes.
 As our missionary mentor during our training week says, “You know, there are already children in Africa.”

 5. Are you going to homeschool or will the kids be in an african school?
 Some missionaries homeschool, some send their children to schools for expatriates if they are available.
 Our children will attend the Rift Valley Academy that is run by AIM missionaries.
-It’s a boarding school for over 400 students, and our kids will get to simply walk “up the hill” to be day students!
+It’s a boarding school for over 400 students, and our kids will get to simply walk “up the hill” to be day students.
 This is a major blessing.
+They spent two years at RVA during our first term and we all love it!

 7. Is it safe?
 Well, Mama always said, “The safest place to be is in the middle of God’s will,” so we’re gonna go with that.
 Seriously though, Kijabe is a pretty safe place.
 Of course there are always things that can happen, but this is not considered a dangerous place.
 If danger arises, AIM gets us out of harm’s way as quickly as possible.
 If you are worried for us, go ahead and start praying.
 We would certainly appreciate it.